shivam-96/MERN_RBAC/README.md

-Of course.
-Here is a comprehensive README.md file for the project.
-You can save this file as README.md in the root directory of your project.

 MERN Role-Based Access Control (RBAC) Mini-Project

 This is a minimal MERN stack application demonstrating end-to-end Role-Based Access Control (RBAC).
 It includes a JWT-based authentication system, protected routes on both the client and server, and UI elements that render conditionally based on user permissions.

-Goal

-Build a minimal MERN app with login + role-based page access and one write-gated action to prove RBAC works end-to-end.

-Tech Stack

-Backend: Node.js, Express, MongoDB, Mongoose

-Frontend: React (with Vite), React Router

-Authentication: JSON Web Tokens (JWT) stored in httpOnly cookies

-Security: bcrypt for password hashing

-Other: CORS, dotenv

 Features